-1. Each year the District will seek conferral with a representative of the Texas Railroad Commission (RRC) on the

-2. During each year the District will evaluate all permit applications for new production injection or disposal wells permitted by the Railroad Commission, if any are filed, and the information submitted by the applicants on those wells prior to drilling to assess the impact of these wells on the groundwater resources in the District.
+- 1. Each year the District will send invitations to meet with a representative of the Texas Railroad Commission (RRC) on the impact of oil and gas production or waste and disposal operations associated with oil and gas production on groundwater availability and quality, as well as the impact of groundwater production on the production of oil and gas in the District. - 2.
+During each year the District will evaluate all permit applications for new production injection or disposal wells permitted by the Railroad Commission, if any are filed, and the information submitted by the applicants on those wells prior to drilling to assess the impact of these wells on the groundwater resources in the District.